HomeBlogs

 Text Link

-AI adoption is accelerating, but the talent needed to deploy it effectively still lags behind.
+AI adoption is accelerating, but the talent needed to deploy it effectively lags behind.
 While organizations race to integrate machine learning and AI tools, many struggle with a core problem: the people challenge.

 A recent EY-iMocha report highlights that over 80% of firms face a widening AI skills gap, with hiring accuracy for tech roles hovering around just 70%.
-Upskilling alone won’t solve it.
-What’s needed is a structured, skills-first L&D program designed specifically for the unique demands of AI and machine learning work.
+Upskilling alone won’t solve it; what’s needed is a structured, skills-first L&D program designed specifically for the unique demands of AI and machine learning work.

 Why You Can’t Delay Building AI Capabilities